im-mou/alias-classname/README.md

    // outputs: "component component__container component__container--variant"
    ```

-   > Note: You're not required to use the [BEM naming convention](https://getbem.com/naming/).
-But it can be really helpful for that use case if you do so.
+   > You're not required to use the [BEM naming convention](https://getbem.com/naming/).
+But if you do, it can be really helpful for that use case.

 3. Debugging: